qodesmith/datepicker/README.md

 ### setMax

 Allows you to programmatically set the maximum selectable date or unset it.
-If this instance has an [`id`](#id) set (effectively treating it like a date-range picker), the other instance will be changed as well.
+If this instance is part of a date-_range_ instance (see the [`id`](#id) option) then the other instance will be changed as well.
 To unset a maximum date, simply run the function with no arguments.

 ```javaScript
 // Set a maximum selectable date.